Raising of school leaving age: Israel

 The school leaving age was raised from 16 to 18 following a law change on 17 July 2007.
 The change will be implemented within three years of the law being passed.
 In the 2005-6 school year 5.6% of students left school before the age of 18, mostly at age 16; the dropout rate was highest amongst Bedouin (9.8%) and lowest amongst Jewish students (4.7%).

 Europe

 Belgium

 The school leaving age in Belgium is set at 18.

 France

 The statutory minimum school leaving age in France is 16.
 There are, however, a few specific cases where young people may enter employment before the age of 16, such as employment in their parents’ company, sporadic work or taking up an apprenticeship at 14, to name a few.
 The apprenticeship option is becoming increasingly popular.

 Germany

-The school leaving age in Germany is essentially set at 18.
-However, it does differ depending on the school type.
-For example, those attending a Gymnasium study for their Abitur and so leave at a later age of 18 than those for example attending a Berufsschule (16) or a Hauptschule (also 16).
+The school leaving age in Germany varies depending on the school type.
+With a school leaving age set at 16 for most forms of education, including Berufsschule and Hauptschule.

+Those attending a Gymnasium study for their Abitur can finish at a later age of 18 however, (as opposed to most other schools where an individual finishes at age 16).